gregdenay/local-assembler/docs/user_guide.md

 This naming convention is used to generate a sample sheet with the AQUAMIS `create_sampleSheet` helper.
 See the documentation directly in the AQUAMIS repository.

+Note that the workflow will expect fastq to be named after either the value of the `isolate_name_alt` if it is filled or the value of the `isolate_id` field if `isolate_name_alt` is empty.
+If a fastq has a name that is not in these fields, the workflow will stop with an error.

 ## Metadata

 Metadata hould be provided as a table ina a flat text format, using tab separators.